Baelcorvus/Using-a-Pico-with-non-standard-hardware/README.md

 The supported list appears in pico-sdk/src/boards/include/boards/

-so, to comfigure your build to use an adafruit QT RP2040, you can navigate touto your_project/build directory and execute:
+so, to comfigure your build to use an adafruit QT RP2040, you can navigate into your_project/build directory and execute:

 cmake -D"PICO_BOARD=adafruit_qtpy_rp2040" ..